anydotcrypto/metatransactions/README.md

 const callData = targetContract.interface.functions.test.encode([]);

-// Prepare and authorise the meta-transaction const forwarder = ForwarderFactory.multinonce(ChainID.MAINNET, ContractType.PROXYACCOUNTDEPLOYER, 100);
+// Prepare and authorise the meta-transaction const forwarder = ForwarderFactory.getProxyForwarder(ChainID.MAINNET, ReplayProtectionType.MULTINONCE, signer);
-const params = await forwarder.signMetaTransaction(user, targetContract.address, value, callData) ;
+const params = await forwarder.signMetaTransaction({ target: targetContract.address, value, callData }) ;

-// Set up a relayer to publish the metatx const relayerWallet Wallet.fromMnemonic("");
+// Relayer publishes transaction const relayerWallet Wallet.fromMnemonic("");
-const relayerAPI = new RelayerAPI(proxyHub);
+const encodedMetaTx = forwarder.encodeMetaTransaction(params);
-const tx = await relayerAPI.forward(relayerWallet, params); // Assumes ProxyAccount exists. const receipt = await tx.wait(1)
+const tx = await relayerWallet.sendTransaction( {to: params.to, data: encodedMetaTx}) );
+const receipt = await tx.wait(1)
 ```

 As we can see in the above, it is easy for the user to craft and sign a meta-transaction for the target contract.
-The `params` (or its encoding) can be sent to the RelayerAPI who takes care of wrapping it in an Ethereum transaction and getting it in the blockchain.
+The `params` (or its encoding) can be wrapped in an Ethereum transaction and sent to the blockchain.

-## ProxyAccountFactory vs RelayHub
+## ProxyAccountsDeployer vs RelayHub

 As we mentioned earlier, there are two solutions to the msg.sender problem.

-- **ProxyAccountFactory**: Deploys a proxy account contract for the user with a deterministic address.
+- **ProxyAccountDeployer**: Deploys a proxy account contract for the user with a deterministic address.
 All meta-transactions are sent via the user's proxy account.
 - **RelayHub**: There is no proxy account contracts.
 The RelayHub appends the signer's address onto the calldata that is sent to the target contract.
 It requires the target contract to support the \_msgSender() standard.

-While the ProxyAccountFactory works for all existing smart contracts, the RelayHub requires the target contract to support the \_msgSender() standard.
+While the ProxyAccountDeployer works for all existing smart contracts, the RelayHub requires the target contract to support the \_msgSender() standard.
 If supported, the RelayHub allows the signer's address to be the msg.sender in the target contract.
 Going forward, we hope that the RelayHub serves as a model and it can later become a precompile/a new opcode in Ethereum.

-Note, the one big difference between the ProxyAccountFactory and the RelayHub is the forward() function.
-ProxyAccountFactory lets the user set `value` of ETH that can be sent (e.g. the proxy account can have an ETH balance) in the meta-transaction.
+Note, the one big difference between the ProxyAccountDeployer and the RelayHub is the forward() function.
+ProxyAccountDeployer lets the user set `value` of ETH that can be sent (e.g. the proxy account can have an ETH balance) in the meta-transaction.
 However, the RelayHub does not have a `value` argument and does not support sending ETH.
 See [this issue](https://github.com/anydotcrypto/metatransactions/issues/9) to find out why.

 ### Proxy Hub